gsx750ss-dev/institutional-friction-toolkit/final-approval-gate-template.md

 It does not prohibit deployment.
 It establishes conditions under which approval is considered valid.

+AI outputs must not be used as the sole or primary rationale for approval.

 ---

 ## 1. Human Judgment Record (Mandatory)